gear-foundation/gear-wiki/docs/api/submit-code.md

 ---
 sidebar_position: 5
-sidebar_label: Upload code
+sidebar_label: Upload Code
 ---

 # Upload code

-If you need to load the program code into the chain without initialization use `api.code.upload` method to create `upload_code` extrinsic:
+If you need to load the program code into the chain without initialization use `GearApi.code.upload` method to create `upload_code` extrinsic:

 ```javascript
 const code = fs.readFileSync('path/to/program.opt.wasm');